 All persons must be given access to a wide range of outdoor recreation activities through careful and appropriate planning, design and program implementation.
-Accordingly, consideration is given to accessible facilities and services for disabled persons in the planning, design, and operations of existing recreation areas, and the development of future public use areas at the project.
-Shoreline fishing access for the physically challenged and the elderly continues to be a need that warrants attention.
+Accordingly, consideration is given to accessible facilities and services for disabled persons in the planning, design, and operations of existing recreation areas, and the development of future public use areas at the Project.
+Accessible shoreline fishing continues to be a need that warrants attention.
 Efforts to meet this need have been executed through the development of a small accessible lake in the Frank Russell Recreation Area.
 Additionally, proposals for the construction of accessible fishing piers in the North and South Spillway Recreation Areas have been developed.
-Special hunts for the physically challenged are offered to enhance recreational opportunities for these needs.
+Accessible hunts are offered to enhance recreational opportunities for these needs.